geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_insert_update_delete.rst

    <uuid>9c623013-8d90-4e61-ae61-8e96800f3b08</uuid>
  </response>

-If request fails an HTTP status code error is returned and the response contains an XML document with the exception.
+If request fails an HTTP status code 500 is returned and the response contains an XML document with the exception.
 Example error response: